Silver Plate Coaster Value Guide

 The typical price range for Silver Plate Coaster is $25 - $40 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The intricacy and intactness of the pierced gallery, as bends or breaks in the metalwork lower the price.
+• The intricacy and intactness of the pierced gallery design, as any bends or breaks in the metalwork significantly impact desirability.

-- Presence and quality of the original protective felt or wood base insert.
+• Presence and condition of the original protective felt or wooden base insert.

 How to Identify Silver Plate Coaster?

-- Check the base for a baize or felt lining, which was traditionally applied to prevent tabletop scratching.
+• Examine the base for a baize or felt lining, a traditional feature used to prevent scratching polished mahogany tabletops.

 History of Silver Plate Coaster